mzwoelfer/ansible-nerdctl/README.md

 ### AppArmor configuration for rootless containers (Ubuntu 24.04+)

-Apparmor blocks `rootlesskit` on Ubuntu 24.04 and later.
+AppArmor blocks `rootlesskit` from creating user namespaces on Ubuntu 24.04 and later.
-Because we install `rootlesskit` in `/usr/local/bin`, not a package-managed system path like `/usr/bin`.
+Because we install `rootlesskit` in `/usr/local/bin` and not in a package-managed system path like `/usr/bin`.
-AppArmor blocks rootlesskit from creating user namespaces or performing certain operations.
 The role detects the installed `rootlesskit` binary and installs a minimal AppArmor profile to allow it to run unconfined:

 - Creates `/etc/apparmor.d/usr.local.bin.rootlesskit` with `flags=(unconfined)` for the detected binary path.
 - Reloads the AppArmor service to apply the profile.

-This ensures rootless containers using nerdctl + containerd work without AppArmor blocking their user namespaces or filesystem mounts.

 ## 📚 Sources
 - [Nerdctl GitHub Repository](https://github.com/containerd/nerdctl)